-The Sea of Cortez is very diverse and has as vast amount of nudibranchs, blennys, jawfish, a variety of rays and guitarfish, schools of fish, eels, octopus, sea horses, frogfish, Mexican Horn Sharks, and some of the friendliest sea lions on the planet!
+The Sea of Cortez is very diverse and has a vast amount of nudibranchs, blennys, jawfish, a variety of rays and guitarfish, schools of fish, eels, octopus, sea horses, frogfish, Mexican horn sharks, and some of the friendliest sea lions on the planet!
 We also have a lot of whale activity on this trip.
-We consistently see Pilot, Fin and Sperm Whales as well as dolphins.
-One of the days we go to Bahia de Los Angeles and snorkel with Whale Sharks!
+We consistently see pilot, fin, and sperm whales as well as dolphins.
+One of the days we go to Bahia de Los Angeles and snorkel with whale sharks!

-We divide into 2 groups, one dive master per group.
+We divide into 3 groups, one divemaster per group.

 We also have two inflatable pangas with drivers vigilantly watching for bubbles and retrieving divers upon surfacing.